alcmoraes/digitalforce/README.md

 end
 ```

-> **Here we set the contacts association, dependent.
-So when you delete an Account it will automatically exclude all Contacts.
-For documentation reasons, we use, but it's not mandatory.**
+> **Here we set the contact's association, dependent.
+This way when you delete an Account it will automatically exclude all Contacts.
+For documentation reasons we use it, but it's not mandatory.**

 ``application/app/models/contact.rb``
 ```ruby